-At the conclusion of World War 2, the Delta Queen and Delta King were declared surplus by the U.S. Navy and put in the mothball fleet at Suisun Bay.
-Back on the Ohio River, Captain Tom Greene was experiencing considerable success after the war with his tourist steamer, the Gordon C. Greene.
-This was a budding market for the Greene Line, and Captain Tom had grand visions of having the largest and most luxurious steamboat on the rivers.
-When the government put the Delta twins on the auction block in 1946, Captain Tom initially bid on the Delta King, but was unsuccessful with his bid of $23,000.
-Not wanting to be defeated the second time, he entered a bid for the Delta Queen at $46,000 and receiving no other bids, the U.S. Navy awarded Captain Tom his prize.
+Meanwhile, on the Ohio River, Captain Tom Greene was enjoying the success of his own tourist steamer, the Gordon C. Greene.
+Greene had grand visions of operating the largest and most luxurious steamboat plying the rivers.
+When the government put the Delta twins on the auction block, Greene bid $23,000 on the Delta King and was unsuccessful.
+Not wanting to be outbid a second time, he entered a bid of $46,000 for the Delta Queen.
+With no other bids, the Navy awarded the vessel to Greene and his family.

-After a more than 5,000 mile long journey in which the Delta Queen was towed down the California coast, through the Panama Canal, and across the Gulf of Mexico, she arrived in New Orleans.
-The Greene Line assembled a crew to uncrate the Delta Queen, as she had been substantially boarded up for the long ocean voyage, before steaming her upriver to Dravo Shipyards in Pittsburgh, PA for a $500,000 refit.
+After a 5,000-mile journey down the California coast, through the Panama Canal and across the Gulf of Mexico, the Delta Queen arrived in New Orleans.
+She then traveled upriver to Dravo Shipyards in Pittsburgh, Pennsylvania for a $500,000 renovation.

-Based on the Delta Queen’s impeccable safety record and close proximity to land at all times Congress granted her an exemption from the new law.
-This exemption was continually renewed with overwhelming support until 2008 when the boat’s owners at the time failed to take the actions necessary to obtain its renewal.
+Based on the Delta Queen’s impeccable safety record and close proximity to land at all times, Congress granted her an exemption from the new law.
+The exemption was continually renewed with overwhelming support until 2008, when the boat’s prior owners failed to take the necessary steps to obtain a renewal.